 The inspector is expected to apply professional judgment about the need for completing each specific inspection requirement described in IP 72304.
 This means that the inspector is to perform the requirements most appropriate to the activity being inspected to declare an activity as being satisfactorily completed.

-06.03 Post 52.103(g) Inspection Activities
+06.03 Post 10 CFR Part 52.103(g) Transition Inspection Activities

-A significant milestone in the construction of a reactor facility under 10 CFR Part 52 is the finding by the Commission in 52.103(g) that the acceptance criteria (specifically the Inspections, Tests, Analyses and Acceptance Criteria (ITAAC)) in the combined license (COL) have been met, and the licensees may transition from facility construction to operation.
+A significant milestone in the construction of a reactor facility under 10 CFR Part 52 is the finding by the Commission in 52.103(g) that the acceptance criteria (specifically the Inspections, Tests, Analyses and Acceptance Criteria (ITAAC)) in the combined license (COL) have been met, and the licensees may transition from facility construction to fuel load, startup testing and subsequent operation.
+It is conceivable that startup testing inspection activities could commence prior to 52.103(g) transition to facilitate review of startup testing procedures as they are made available for inspection.
+Startup testing inspection activities will be documented in a stand-alone Construction Inspection Program Information Management System generated inspection report.
 There may be instances where the Commission has granted a hearing under 52.103(a) for specific ITAAC.
 In those instances, ITAAC hearing-related issues may extend beyond the 52.103(g) finding.
 Inspections that are required after the 10 CFR 52.103(g) finding for ITAAC that are subject to a hearing during interim operations will be conducted using applicable inspection procedures specified by IMC 2503.
 Findings identified during these inspections will be dispositioned using the Construction Reactor Oversight Process (cROP) Significance Determination Process in IMC 2519 and will be assigned to the ROP cornerstone that is most closely related to the finding for consideration in the ROP Action Matrix.

 A COL contains license conditions requiring the licensee to develop operational programs containing the key requirements for the respective operational program that were provided in the COL application (e.g., the FSAR).
 The NRC staff is required to inspect these programs to ensure that key requirements have been incorporated into the operational programs.
 Certain operational programs have implementation milestones that will occur after the 10 CFR 52.103(g) finding (including, but not limited to, in-service inspection, in-service testing, and preservice testing programs).
 Therefore, the required inspections of these operational programs may be completed after the 10 CFR 52.103(g) finding, depending on the licensee’s readiness for the inspections.
 Inspections of the operational programs before the 10 CFR 52.103(g) finding will be conducted using applicable inspection procedures specified by IMC 2504, “Construction Inspection Program – Inspection of Construction and Operational Programs.”
-The significance of the operational program findings identified before the 10 CFR 52.103(g) finding will be determined using the guidance in IMC 2519, “Construction Significance Determination Process.”
-The operational program findings identified after the 10 CFR 52.103(g) finding will be assigned to the ROP cornerstone most closely related to the finding and significance of the finding will be considered using IMC 0609, ”Significance Determination Process.”
+The significance of the startup testing inspection and operational program findings identified before the 10 CFR 52.103(g) finding will be determined using the guidance in IMC 2519, “Construction Significance Determination Process.”
+The operational program inspection findings identified after the 10 CFR 52.103(g) finding will be assigned to the ROP cornerstone most closely related to the finding and significance of the finding will be considered using IMC 0609, ”Significance Determination Process.”

 06.04 Resident Inspection Philosophy